-As the Department continues to expand, we will work with these affiliates and others to successfully address some of the great “What if?” questions of our era, using new advanced materials for applications that enhance health, improve water quality and sustainability, and make the scientific and technological advances that will be central to our energy future.
+As the Department continues to expand, we will address some of the great “What if?” questions of our era, using new advanced materials for applications that enhance health, improve water quality and sustainability, and make the scientific and technological advances that will be central to our energy future.

 Drawing on the talents of faculty and researchers across the University of North Carolina – Chapel Hill, one of the highest rated educational institutions in the country, as well as those of individuals at other universities and research institutions in the Triangle, the Department of Applied Physical Sciences is on the cutting edge of the research and development, creating materials, methodologies, and solutions that will have worldwide impact for decades to come.

 The Department of Applied Physical Sciences educates the next generation of groundbreaking and entrepreneurial scientists in its nationally ranked Material Sciences graduate program.
-In the future, the Department will extend this training to a new Applied Sciences undergraduate major that embraces and leverages the Carolina culture in the liberal arts and innovation.
+The Department is extending this training to a new Applied Sciences and Engineering undergraduate minor (and a future major) that embraces and leverages the Carolina culture in the liberal arts and innovation.

 The Department of Applied Physical Sciences believes that diversity is crucial to achieving academic excellence, and we are deeply committed to creating a diverse and inclusive community.
 We affirm UNC’s policy and commitment to providing an inclusive and welcoming environment that is free from discrimination on the basis of age, color, creed, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation or veteran status.